Toulouse vs Olympique Lyonnais

 Lyon in search of away win as Toulouse host Les Gones.

-Toulouse FC look to break their 15-game winless streak against Olympique Lyonnais and regain consistency in their Ligue 1 campaign this Sunday at Stadium de Toulouse.
+As Toulouse FC seek to snap their 15-game Ligue 1 winless streak against Olympique Lyonnais, both teams, mired in early-season inconsistencies, aim to galvanize their campaigns in this intriguing clash at Stadium de Toulouse.

 Toulouse

-‘I think we played enough, we generated enough, we did enough things to win the game, but of course, football is if you don’t score, you cannot win games,’ coach Carles Martínez Novell said after the game.
-‘We have to keep working and try to be better next week,’ he added, shifting focus to this Sunday’s league encounter with Lyon at the Stadium de Toulouse.
+"I think we played enough, we generated enough, we did enough things to win the game, but of course, football is if you don’t score, you cannot win games," Carles Martínez Novell remarked after the game.
+He emphasized the need to "keep working and try to be better next week," as they focus on this Sunday’s league encounter with Lyon at the Stadium de Toulouse.

-Currently 13th in the league standings, Les Violets will look to bounce back with a win against 14th-placed Lyon, aiming to extend the narrow point gap over this weekend’s opponent.
-However, the hosts have not won any of their last 15 Ligue 1 games against Lyon, their second-longest winless run against a single opponent in the top flight after Marseille.
+Currently 13th in the league standings, Les Violets aim to bounce back with a win against 14th-placed Lyon, hoping to extend the narrow point gap over their opponents.
+However, the hosts have not won any of their last 15 Ligue 1 games against Lyon, with this being their second-longest winless run against a single opponent in the top-flight after Marseille.

-Having secured a 2-0 win over Le Havre in their last home league game, Novell’s men could record back-to-back clean sheets at home in the Ligue 1 for the first time since August 2019.
-A 3-4-2-1 formation could be seen this weekend, with Yann Gboho in attack.
+Having secured a 2-0 win over Le Havre in their last home league match, Novell’s men could achieve back-to-back clean sheets at home in Ligue 1 for the first time since August 2019.
+A 3-4-2-1 formation might be deployed this weekend, featuring Yann Gboho in attack.

 Olympique Lyonnais

 Lyon got off to a flying start in their Europa League campaign with a 2-0 victory over Olympiacos in midweek.
-Goals from Rayan Cherki (65’) and substitute Saïd Benrahma (71’) secured three points in Pierre Sage’s first European game in charge.
+Goals from Rayan Cherki in the 65th minute and substitute Saïd Benrahma in the 71st minute secured three points in Pierre Sage’s first European game in charge.

 Team form